apereo/cas/cas-server-documentation/installation/Monitoring-Statistics.md

 | `/status/mappings`                | Describes how requests are mapped and handled by CAS.
 | `/status/shutdown`                | Shut down the application via a `POST`.
 Disabled by default.
 | `/status/dashboard`               | Control panel to CAS server functionality and management.
+| `/status/ssosessions`             | Report of active SSO sessions and authentications.

 ## Monitors